 Ireland does not have a strong tipping culture.
 We only tip in restaurants, taxis and for personal services.
 All tips are at your discretion and are around 10%

-Our escorted tours: At the end of the tour if you are extremely happy with the Driver-Guide (one person) which we know you will be then a gratuity of 80.00 Euro to 120.00 Euro per person would be considered an excellent tip.
+Our escorted tours: At the end of the tour if you are extremely happy with your tour guide (who is also your driver), then a gratuity of 80.00 Euro to 120.00 Euro per person would be considered an excellent tip.

 Ireland is a great destination for solo travellers.
 North and south, it is a very safe place to visit and you will find most people to be friendly and welcoming.
 Statistically, it is among Europe's safest travel destinations.
 Click here to find out more about travelling solo in Ireland.